13 Reasons to start a business in your 20s & Young

 5. More time to bounce back to employment

 Everyone likes a good back up plan.
+Not all businesses succeed and not everyone is meant to be a business person.

 If you start your new business young and you fail young, you still have time to head back to find a job with your college degree.